leinonen/go-lisp/examples/README.md

 # Examples

-Comprehensive examples demonstrating all interpreter features.
+Comprehensive examples demonstrating all Go Lisp features.
 Each file focuses on specific capabilities with practical, runnable code.

 ## Core Examples